 - not use an app other than Google Authenticator to generate RealMe codes as they have not been tested for compatibility or security; and

 - keep your RealMe contact details up to date.

 You can learn more about online security issues by consulting the NetSafe website.

 - the authenticity of your username and password and where applicable any RealMe code;

-- your consent to share your igovt verified identity or your NZ Post verified address to access the participating service provider's online service via the RealMe service; and
+- your consent to share your verified identity, your NZ Post verified address or any other third party provided attribute to access the participating service provider's online service via the RealMe service; and

 - the authenticity of your username to give the RealMe Help Desk instructions on your behalf.